 allowed-content-encryption-algorithms: A whitelist for the allowed decryption algorithms.
 Any of these algorithms can be used to decrypt the token.
 Empty list means any algorithm can be used. type list

 fetch-userinfo The authenticator can be configured to fetch additional claims from the Userinfo endpoint of the OpenID provider.
 The format of the response can be different depending on the provider, and the expected format needs to be configured for this authenticator.
-Following formats are supported:
+The following formats are supported:

 plain: The response is in plain JSON. signed: The response is a signed JWT (JWS).
 The signature and expiry of the JWT will be validated.
 The public key will be collected from the metadata. encrypted: The response is an encrypted JWT (JWE).
 The JWT will be decrypted using the configured key, and the expiry will be validated.
 Decryption key is mandatory The payload of the decrypted JWT can be be of two formats.
 Signed JWT.
 The signature and expiry of the JWT will be validated.
 They public key will be collected from the metadata.
 Plain JSON.
 For encrypted userinfo, it’s also possible to configure allowed-content-encryption-algorithms and allowed-algorithms